-Chapter one.
+Chapter 1.
 Politics and culture in Spain on the eve of the American adventure

+Previous page, figure 2.
+Capitulations of Santa Fe de la Vega, the agreements between the Catholic monarchs, Ferdinand II and Isabella I, and Christopher Columbus signed on April 17, 1492.
+Archive of the Crown of Aragon, Barcelona.
 "The conquest of Granada and the discovery of the America represented at once an end and a beginning. [...]
 Both reconquest and discovery, which seemed miraculous events to contemporary Spaniards, were in reality a logical outcome of the traditions and aspirations of an early age, [...] the ideals, the values and the institutions of medieval Castile."